 A Reasonable Refund Request Process

-I’m going to break this process down in stages.
-It’s important for you to keep tabs on the items in these stages so get a shoebox, folder or just a special drawer to throw all the documentation in as it comes in or you gather it.
+I’m going to break this process down into logical stages.
+You need to keep tabs on the items in these stages, so get a shoebox, folder, or just a special drawer to throw all the documentation in as it comes in or you gather it.

 I’m starting with the premise that you are in a debt relief program or have paid for some other ongoing service you are not happy with and want out.
 I’m assuming you have received little to no benefit from the program.

-- Start with the company you are having an issue with.
-Give them a chance to deal with your issue and if you can’t negotiate a resolution that seems acceptable to both you and the company then it’s time to start documenting your concerns.
+Start by calling or emailing the company you are having an issue with.
+Give them a chance to deal with your issue, and if you can’t negotiate a resolution that seems acceptable to both you and the company, then it’s time to start documenting your concerns.

 Why writes and send physical letters these days?
 Well, you are going to do just that.
 Send the company a written letter by certified mail, return receipt requested.
-The postcard you get back will show the name of the company you sent it to, a signature of who signed for it and when they got it.
+The postcard you get back will show the name of the company you sent it to, a signature of who signed for it, and when they got it.
 Don’t lose that proof of receipt.
 Put it in your drawer or box.

-When you write the letter there is no reason to me mean and nasty.
+When you write a letter, there is no reason to be mean and nasty.
 Be sure you present your side of the issue with a level head reasonable tone.
-Explain in your letter that you are unhappy with their services, tell them why, and say you want out of their program and expect a refund paid by X date.
-Give them at least two weeks from the day you send your letter.
+Explain that you are unhappy with their services, tell them why, and say you want out of their program and expect a refund paid by X date.
+Give them at least two weeks from the day you send your letter to respond.

 In the letter let them know that if you can not come to a mutually agreeable solution you plan to send a copy of your complaint to the following people:

-- Any local consumer affairs office your local county government might have.
+4. Any local consumer affairs office your local county government might have.
 You can find them by doing an online search.